josephjlee/css-select/README.md

 const CSSselect = require("css-select");
 ```

-__Note:__ css-select throws errors when invalid selectors are passed to it, contrary to the behavior in browsers, which swallow them.
+**Note:** css-select throws errors when invalid selectors are passed to it, contrary to the behavior in browsers, which swallow them.
 This is done to aid with writing css selectors, but can be unexpected when processing arbitrary strings.

-#### `CSSselect(query, elems, options)`
+#### `CSSselect.selectAll(query, elems, options)`

 Queries `elems`, returns an array containing all matches.

 -   `query` can be either a CSS selector or a function.
 -   `elems` can be either an array of elements, or a single element.
 If it is an element, its children will be queried.
 -   `options` is described below.

-Aliases: `CSSselect.selectAll(query, elems)`, `CSSselect.iterate(query, elems)`.
+Aliases: `default` export, `CSSselect.iterate(query, elems)`.

 #### `CSSselect.compile(query)`